…If You’d Like to Download this Entire Guided Meditation Script for FREE, Just Enter Your First Name and Email Address:

 In addition to or instead of using a mindfulness gauge, an arousal scale can be a helpful method of identifying a state of hyper or hypoarousal.
 When using an arousal scale, you label your stress on a scale of 0-10, with 10 being the most unbearable.
 You decide where in this range your window of tolerance is.
 During any mindfulness practice, regularly check in.
 Ask yourself what number you’re at and if this number is within your window.

-Arousal scales are obviously subjective, but they work because you are the one doing the measuring and the monitoring.
+Arousal scales are subjective.
+They work, however, because the meditator is the one doing the measuring and the monitoring.
 Using an arousal scale helps us feel a sense of autonomy in our practice.
 Whether you decide you’re at a level 3, or a level 7, it matters only to you.
-You’re in charge then of shifting your practice accordingly.
+You’re in charge then of mindfully responding and shifting your practice accordingly.

 Returning to the Window of Tolerance

-Remembering that you have agency within your mindfulness practice is important.
+Remembering that you always have agency within your mindfulness practice is important.
 Some teachers will encourage their students to sit and remain present with whatever is arising, no matter what.
-This approach, however, assumes the student is free from past trauma, or has developed a wide window of tolerance.
+This approach, however, assumes the student is free from past trauma or has developed a wide window of tolerance.

 Even for those of us who are desperate to heal, pushing beyond the window of tolerance can send our nervous system into an unrecoverable state, thereby slowing the healing practice we so desperately seek to accelerate.
 We should never divorce mindfulness from patience or self-compassion.

 If you do find yourself in an uncomfortable position, close to or outside of your boundaries, there are several things you can practice to return to the window of tolerance.
-There’s nothing wrong with taking a break from your meditation to self-regulate.
+What’s more, there’s nothing wrong with taking a break from your meditation to self-regulate.
 Your meditation will improve when you return.

 Breath

-The breath is a wonderful tool for self-regulation because the breath is always with you.
-The breath may even be both your mindfulness gauge, and the tool you use to put the brakes on when you notice you’ve left your window of tolerance.
+The breath can be a wonderful tool for self-regulation because the breath is always with you.
+The breath may be both your mindfulness gauge, and the tool you use to put the brakes on when you notice you’ve left your window of tolerance.

 If feeling over stimulated, focus on breathing in and out through the nose.
-Let each breath take longer, and feel the movement of breath expand in your belly.
-Ensure the breath is even, or that the exhale breaths are slightly longer than each breath in.
-To release energy, you might even take 1 – 3 audible exhale sighs.
+Let each breath take time, and feel the movement of breath expand in your belly.
+Without pushing or straining, do your best to breathe evenly.
+An exhale breath that is slightly longer than the breath in can also be calming.
+To release energy, you might even take 1 to 3 audible exhale sighs.

-If feeling hypoaroused, focus on your inhale breaths, and notice how each breath in helps you feel taller.
+If feeling hypoaroused, try focusing on your inhale breaths.
+Notice how each breath in helps you feel taller, more embodied or more alert.

 Posture